-ID verification technologies typically work by scanning identity documents, identifying the alphanumeric data in the document, and matching the name on the contract with the name on the ID.
-This helps ensure that only the named individual can view and sign the contract.
+ID verification technologies typically work by scanning identity documents, identifying the alphanumeric data in the record, and matching the name on the contract with the name on the ID, ensuring that only the named individual can view and sign the contract.

 Driver License Data Compliance

-Criminals can use this information to steal the identity of the driver, open lines of credit in their names and perform other fraudulent activities.
-Because of this, the majority of USA states have removed SSNs from driver licenses.
-However, the license still contains sensitive information that may help a persistent thief in getting the license owner’s SSN.
+The data on driver's licenses are usually considered private, sensitive information.
+Depending on the issuing authority, a driver's license may contain the driver's name, birth date, address.
+Criminals can use this information to steal the identity of the driver, open lines of credit in their names, and perform other fraudulent activities even though the majority of USA states have removed Social Security numbers (SSN) from driver licenses.
+However, the driver's license still contains sensitive information to help a persistent thief get the license owner's SSN.

 Security measures to protect driver license data

-At minimum, driver license information should always be encrypted—both when the data is at rest and in transit.
-Access management systems should control access to servers storing driver license images, granting access only to authorized parties with the least privileged principle enforced.
+At a minimum, the driver's license information should always use a form of encryption when the data is at rest and in transit.
+In addition, access management systems should control access to servers storing driver license images, granting access only to authorized parties with the least privileged principle enforced.

-Developers should also participate in overall efforts to protect driver license information.
-For example, making sure the data is stored only on hardened databases, and ensuring websites accepting driver license information are protected against common web application attacks.
+Developers should also participate in overall efforts to protect driver's license information.
+For example, ensuring the data is stored only on hardened databases and ensuring websites accepting driver license information are protected against common web application attacks.

 When possible, companies should avoid storing driver license images.
-Some regulations, like Health Insurance Portability and Accountability Act (HIPAA) and the Sarbanes-Oxley Act (SOX), which require certain measures to be taken when storing images or prohibiting the storage of driver license images altogether.
+Some regulations, like Health Insurance Portability and Accountability Act (HIPAA) and the Sarbanes-Oxley Act (SOX), require specific measures to be taken when storing images or prohibiting the storage of driver license images altogether.